 Mike is a CPA with 15 years accounting experience, having worked with a broad range of businesses from small to large and for-profit and not-for profit.
 He understands the financial tools necessary for an organization to operate efficiently and effectively.
 “My family has been associated with Village Home since 2005 when my children started attending classes.
 My wife and I felt that one of the most important lessons we could offer our young boys was that learning is life-long and should be cherished, a philosophy exemplified at Village and by its families.
 I contribute my time and experience in a way that will benefit Village Home and its Board.”

-Missy Meskell graduated with honors from Santa Clara University in 1993, and then returned to her North Pole, Alaska, hometown to teach, coach basketball, and facilitate retreats at a Jr/Sr high school college prepatory program in nearby Fairbanks.
-After her own children were born, she chose to homeschool them and, since 1997, has homeschooled her four children in Alaska, Colorado, Texas, and, for the past 5 years, Oregon.
-Missy has been an active community member in each of these locales: she has done volunteer counseling for teens and young adults; been a Treasurer and board member for a nonprofit; volunteered with Heifer International in three states; been involved in various homeschool groups and support groups as a writer, educator, and facilitator; and has been an active supporter of local book stores wherever she goes.
-Her favorite homeschooling adventures, thus far, have been supporting her children’s businesses, Cards for Cows and Freedom Blocks, coaching and observing her kids’ championship DI teams, figuring out how to backpack with multiple children under age 10, and, it goes without saying, finding a home within Village Home.
+Missy Meskell graduated with honors from Santa Clara University in 1993, and earned a masters at Portland State University.
+Out of college, she returned to North Pole, Alaska to teach, coach basketball, and facilitate retreats at a Jr/Sr high school college prepatory program in nearby Fairbanks.
+After her own children were born, she chose to homeschool them and, since 1997, has homeschooled her four children in Alaska, Colorado, Texas, and, now, Oregon.
 Missy firmly believes that Village Home is the greatest learning environment, ever, for kids of all interests across the learning spectrum, because Village Home appreciates the power of choice-based education to enable kids of all abilities and backgrounds to creatively develop their best selves, and creates an environment which genuinely celebrates those developments at all levels.
 She occasionally daydreams of – someday – having her children’s children be part of a community like Village Home.

 Originally from California, Sarah declined to return to the corporate life in Silicon Valley after motherhood.
-These days, when not homeschooling her daughters and knitting, she moonlights as the co-director of the LLL Breastfeeding Helpline-US, La Leche League’s national breastfeeding help call center.
+These days, when not homeschooling her children and knitting, she works as an office manager.
+Sarah is a former co-director of the LLL Breastfeeding Helpline-US, La Leche League’s national breastfeeding help call center.

 Kathy is the mother of three children and her family has been a part of the Village Home community for three years.
 She grew up in Kansas and moved west to attend Stanford University on a golf scholarship.
 After graduating with a degree in Public Policy, Kathy lived and worked in the Bay Area, where she had a successful career in technology sales.
 She and her husband, Chris, also lived in La Quinta, California, and Bend, Oregon, before settling in Beaverton.
 When she is not homeschooling her children, she enjoys traveling, watching sports, and playing golf with her family.
 She looks forward to serving the Village Home community as a member of the Board of Directors.